SerhatBasesgioglu/Plus30/README.md

 # TO DO

 Backend

 - Change connector from sync to async
-- Implement websocket (Currently some functions are called using timers (auto-kick system), websocket will call them when an event happens)
+- Implement websocket client (Currently some functions are called using timers (auto-kick system), websocket will call them when an event happens)
+- Implement websocket server
 - Implement DTO
 - Add a connection to an online db (plus30lol.com will contain an endpoint for fetching global kick list)

 Frontend

+- Add current lobby data
 - Import frontend into an electron instance
+- Implement websocket client
+- Centralize api requests (facade pattern?)
 - Add pop ups for better user experience (Lobby created, lobby is full, etc.)
 - Implement auto-kick toggle, add options (only blocked players, import from local or online list, etc.)

 General

 - Implement proper error handling
 - Write unit test